Leohsieh57/odometry-camera-calibration-ROS/README.md

   - **odometry_camera_calibration/checkerBoardParam/nRows**
   Row number of your checkerboard
   - **odometry_camera_calibration/checkerBoardParam/nCols**
-  Rolumn number of your checkerboard
+  Column number of your checkerboard
   - **odometry_camera_calibration/checkerBoardParam/nFrames**
   Number of images you want to use for checkerboard calibration
     > ⚠️ ***Important***